 1. Equipment Size & Dimension

 Your local shipping guidelines will make more sense to you once you understand the size and dimensions of the equipment you wish to ship.
 Of course, all ports in the world aren’t equal.
 There are those that have the capacity to handle big ships and there are those with shallow waters and therefore can only handle small ships.
 You need to know if your cargo is small enough for the port of entry in the country to which you are shipping it.
-Your local shipping guidelines will help you determine whether or not the cargo is the right size or you need to re-imagine your shipping options.
+Your local shipping guidelines will help you determine whether the cargo is the right size, or you need to re-imagine your shipping options.

 Note that shipping lines have special regulations for the automobile and heavy industry.
 You will make it easier for all parties involved if you identify the dimensions of your cargo, document it, and apply for clearance beforehand.
 Also, note that your cargo cannot be shipped without the approval of your local government.
-Also bear in mind that if your equipment is oversized, you might have to disassemble it partially before shipping it.
+Furthermore, bear in mind that if your equipment is oversized, you might have to disassemble it partially before shipping it.

 2. Customs Check & Proper Documentation

 You will have to consider your country’s customs and documentation needs.
 Every country has its unique set of standards and regulations that govern the shipping of heavy equipment to and from their ports.
 And because you are probably unlikely to have expertise in this regard, it will help if you contact a reputable shipping company for help with these extremely complex transactions.
-Customs checks come with several clearing fees, so you need to consider your budget in that regard as well.
+Custom checks come with several clearing fees, so you need to consider your budget in that regard as well.